AJarombek/global-jenkins-jobs/global-aws/destroy-lambda-layer/README.md

 ### Overview

-Jenkins job that creates AWS Lambda layers that are shared amongst applications.
+Jenkins job that destroys AWS Lambda layers that are shared amongst applications.

 ### Files